justingreerbbi/Reaper-Net/README.md

 -   AES256 Encryption.
 -   Team Member Tracking.

+## ToDos

+-  Add location history for nodes to have the ability to see the path of of a node for the last x checkins.
+Since each node techioncally gets updates during significant movement, we could start storing this and providing it as a way to look back at movement.

 ## GeoTIFF Overlay

 Reaper Net supports uploading, converting, and applying GeoTIFF files.
 GeoTIFF files **must** use projection EPSG:3857.
 While other projections can be used, automatic conversion requires additional server setup.
 Native in-browser conversion is under consideration.